Mergifyio/mergify/doc/source/actions.rst

      - Default
      - Value Description
    * - ``approved``
-     - Boolean or array of string
+     - Boolean or list of string
      - ``True``
      - If set to ``True``, all the approving reviews will be removed when the pull request is updated.
 If set to ``False``, nothing will be done.
 If set to a list, each item should be the GitHub login of a user whose review will be removed.
    * - ``changes_requested``
-     - Boolean or array of string
+     - Boolean or list of string
      - ``True``
      - If set to ``True``, all the reviews requesting changes will be removed when the pull request is updated.
 If set to ``False``, nothing will be